![]() |

 impediment.

 Vitruvius' works were the standard reference on building principles from Roman times right up to the 18th century and his was the second book- after the Bible- to roll off the printing presses of Gutenberg.
-Read the whole of his On Architecture on Bill Thayer's magnificent website here.
+Read the whole of his On Architecture on Bill Thayer's magnificent website at the University of Chicago here.

 "The